Alternative Energy

 The Beginnings of Wind Power

-Photo credit: Lourdes Cardinal
+Photo credit: Lourdes Cardenal

 Wind Generator